 The Elsevier Foundation Chemistry for Climate Action Challenge is articulated in the following phases.

-Submission phase: this is the general submission period.
-Proposals can be submitted from March 14th to October 10th
+• Submission phase: this is the general submission period.
+Proposals can be submitted from 15th of September 2023 to the 10th of December 2023.
+The original deadline for submissions was November 13 but it has now been extended to December 10, 2023.

-Judging phase: the scientific jury will evaluate the proposals and identify the finalists.
-The Top 5 finalists will be selected to compete for the two prizes and will be invited to present their proposal at the 7th Elsevier Green & Sustainable Chemistry Conference taking place in 22-24 May 2023, Dresden, Germany.
+• Judging phase: the scientific jury will evaluate the proposals and identify the finalists.
+The Top 5 finalists will be selected to compete for the two prizes and will be invited to present their proposal at the 8th Elsevier Green & Sustainable Chemistry Conference (13-15 May 2024).

 The Elsevier Foundation Chemistry for Climate Action Challenge awards 2 prizes of €25,000 each.

-The list of the Top 50 proposals that will be advanced to the judging phase of the Challenge will be published in January 2023 on the Elsevier Foundation website.
+• The list of the top tier proposals that will be advanced to the judging phase of the Challenge will be published in December 2023 the Elsevier Foundation website.

-The list of the Top 5 proposals will be published in March 2022.
-The finalists will be invited to present their project at a special event at the Elsevier Green & Sustainable Chemistry Conference (22-24 May 2023, Dresden, Germany), where the winners of the two prizes will be announced.
+• The list of the Top 5 proposals will be published on our website early February 2024.
+The finalists will be invited to present their project at the 8th Elsevier Green & Sustainable Chemistry Conference (13-15 May 2024), where the winners of the two prizes will be announced.

 Unfortunately, due to the high number of applicants, it is not possible to offer individual feedback.

-6. Is it possible to get a certificate to prove that my proposal was selected for the Top 50?
+7. Is it possible to get a certificate to prove that my proposal was selected as a top tier proposal?

 Yes, it is possible.
 Requests for certificates should be made at chemistry.challenge@elsevier.com.